Concepts & data model

 Overview

-At its core, MLflow organizes all GenAI application data within Experiments.
-Think of an experiment as a project folder that contains every trace, evaluation run, app version, prompt, and quality assessment from throughout your app's lifecycle.
+MLflow organizes all GenAI application data within experiments.
+An experiment is a project folder that contains every trace, evaluation run, app version, prompt, and quality assessment from throughout an app's lifecycle.

 - Experiment: Container for a single application's data